Highland Express Airways: History

-Operations finally began with flight VY201 from London Stansted Airport to Newark via Glasgow on 30 June 1987.
+Operations finally began with flight VY201 from London Stansted Airport to Newark via Prestwick on 30 June 1987.
 Operations out of Birmingham Airport began 4 July 1987 on flight VY211.
 Initially, four Stansted and three Birmingham rotations were planned weekly.
 However, after a few weeks the Monday morning flight from Newark to Stansted via Prestwick routed onto Brussels for maintenance with Sabena, returning on a Tuesday.

-Cabin crew for the start up operation were recruited locally in Ayrshire and Glasgow.
-Senior crew members were recruited from experienced British crew.

 Passengers could purchase a one-way economy ticket from Prestwick to Stansted for £19 and could travel first class for an extra fee.
 This made Highland Express the first scheduled low-cost carrier from Prestwick, Stansted and Birmingham.

 With passenger numbers not meeting targets and debts mounting, a short-lived service from Gatwick Airport to Newark via Prestwick was launched in November.
 But some three weeks later the lessors of the aircraft, Citicorp, repossessed the aircraft while it was in Brussels for maintenance.

-Scheduled routes in 1987
+Destinations

 According to the 30 May 1987 Highland Express system timetable, the airline was operating scheduled round trip Boeing 747 passenger service on the following routes: